Existence, uniqueness, and energy scaling of 2+1 dimensional continuum model for stepped epitaxial surfaces with elastic effects: Introduction

 In this paper, we prove the existence and uniqueness of both the static and dynamic solutions and derive a minimum energy scaling law for the 2+1 dimensional continuum model proposed in \cite{Xu2009Derivation}.
 The long-range interaction term and the two length scales in this model present challenges for the analysis.
 The nonlocal term, characterizing the long-range interaction, is noticed to be related to the $H^{1/2}$ norm.
 Moreover, unlike in the $1+1$ dimensional case, there is a nonconvexity contribution (of the gradient norm of the surface height) in the local energy in the $2+1$ dimensional case (c.f. \cref{subsec:regularization}), and although the ill-posedness associated with such nonconvexity in the continuum model is in general not in the physical regime, it is not easy to prove that the solution is always in the well-posed regime during the evolution.
-After regularization by adding a small positive constant to the local term, we are able to show the convexity of the local energy.
+We propose a modified continuum model to fix the inaccurate formulation of the energy in the small $|\nabla h|$ regime based on the underlying physics.
+This modification solves the problem of possible illposedness due to the nonconvexity of the energy functional.
+The illposedness associated with nonconvexity in the original continuum model is in general not in the physical regime and our modification only leads to negligible change under the physically meaningful setting.
+With this modification, we are able to show the convexity of the local energy.
 This convexity with the Fourier analysis of the nonlocal term allow us to use the direct method in the calculus of variations to show the existence and uniqueness of the energy minimizer.
 With further estimation, we also prove the weak solution existence and uniqueness for the evolution equation.
-We emphasize that the added constant in the regularization of the continuum model is indeed small with realistic values of the physical quantities, and thus the modified continuum model is still a good approximation to the discrete model.

 We also obtain a minimum energy scaling law for the 2+1 dimensional epitaxial surfaces under elastic effects.
 It turns out that the minimum energy surface profile is attained by surfaces with step meandering instability.
 This is essentially different from the energy scaling law for the 1+1 dimensional epitaxial surfaces under elastic effects~\cite{Luo2017Bunching}, which is attained by step bunching surface profiles.
 We also discuss the transition from the step bunching instability to the step meandering instability in 2+1 dimensions.